pooltogether/pods-v3-autotask/README.md

-# defender-autotask-template
+# pods-v3-autotask
-Template repository to kickstart an OpenZeppelin Defender autotask
+OpenZeppelin Defender autotask to batch deposit the current pods float amount into the prize pool

 ## Development